Rei-SwitchBot/faq/en-us/Hub Series.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/12794510944407)

 10. If the Hub Mini is fine connecting to a personal hotspot, then the problem may be located in the WiFi router settings.
-Please contact the support team if needed.

-Send feedback

-To receive a technical help from SwitchBot support team, follow these steps:

-On your same device, Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+To receive a technical help from SwitchBot support team, please describe the issue in detail (with media if needed) as follows:

 Router brand and model: